 COBE and WMAP collage

-I am the Principal Investigator (P.I.) of the Wilkinson Microwave Anisotropy Probe (WMAP) mission.
-WMAP was competitively selected in 1996 as a NASA medium-class Explorer (MIDEX) mission.
+I became the Principal Investigator (P.I.) of the Wilkinson Microwave Anisotropy Probe (WMAP) mission in 1996.
+WMAP was competitively selected as a NASA medium-class Explorer (MIDEX) mission.
 WMAP was launched June 2001 and its first scientific results were made public in February 2003.
 WMAP quantified the age, content, history, and other key properties of the universe with unprecedented accuracy and precision.
 This was recognized by Science magazine as the 2003 "Breakthrough of the Year."

 Previously I was the Deputy P.I. of the Differential Microwave Radiometers (DMR) instrument and a member of the Science Team of the Cosmic Background Explorer (COBE) mission.
 The COBE Differential Microwave Radiometers instrument was used to make the first detection of variations across the sky (anisotropy) of the temperature of the afterglow radiation from the Big Bang, the cosmic microwave background radiation.